cyberprotocols/cyberpro_inc/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly availability and reliability, in addition to restricting unwanted traffic to the network.
+Load balancing ensures that the application will be highly available and redundent, in addition to restricting unwanted traffic to the network.
--Load Balancers by offering off-loading function defending an organization against distributed denial-of-service (DDoS) attacks.
+-Load Balancers offers off-loading function defending an organization against distributed denial-of-service (DDoS) attacks.
 -Software load balancers with cloud offload provide efficient perimeter firewall functionalities at an efficient and cost effictive solution.

 -A JumpBox server is a hardened and monitored device that spans two dissimilar security zones and provides a controlled means of access between them.
--The jump server acts as a single audit point for traffic and also a single place where user accounts can be managed.
+-The JumpBox server acts as a single audit point for traffic and also a single place where user accounts can be managed.
 -It streamlines maitainance since its maintained on a single system.
 Therefore, when an update to the SAN management software is available, only one single system is requiered.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system logging and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system logging and system Services.
 - Filebeat is a lightweight shipper that forwards and centralizes log data.
-- Filebeat inputs looks in ht elocation you've specified for log data.
+- Filebeat inputs looks in the location you've specified for log data.
 For each log that filebeat locates, filebeat starts a harvester.
 - Metricbeat is a lightweight shipper that is install on the elk server to collect metrics from the OS and from services running on the server.
 - Metricbeat takes the metrics and statistics that it collects and ships them out to the output that yoou specify, such as Elasticsearch or logstash.